Adityapandey111/FoodVilla/README.md

 # FoodVilla (only frontend)
+NOTE ::> You have to add your api key(if the items are not loading) in order to run this application.
+The location of the api key is in the first line of script.js file.

 FoodVilla is a web application that allows users to search for recipes based on ingredients.
 The app provides a user-friendly interface for discovering and exploring various recipes.
 Users can search for recipes, view details, and add ingredients to their cart.

 Features